-How to Use the Cablebus in Mexico City
+How to use the Cablebus in Mexico City

 The ventilation system is located in the lower part of the cabin, so it does not require additional air conditioning systems.

-They have interior and exterior lighting, as well as Wi-Fi and surveillance cameras.
+They have interior and exterior lighting, as well as WiFi and surveillance cameras.

-Mi Card Mexico City
+Mexico City Metro Card

-recarga machines at the CableBus CDMX station
+Metro Card machines at the cablebús station

 Construction of the Mexico City Cablebús began in 2019.
 Line 1 was inaugurated on July 11, 2021.
 Line 2 was inaugurated on August 8, 2021.
 Line 3 was inaugurated on September 24, 2024.